 - 1/4 cup sun-dried tomatoes

 - 1/2 cup Parmesan cheese

-The traditional authentic Italian pesto sauce is an eclectic blend of basil and pine.
-However, feel free to substitute for walnuts, almonds or pecans for the line nuts.
+The traditional authentic Italian pesto sauce is an eclectic blend of basil and pine nuts.
+However, feel free to substitute walnuts, almonds or pecans for the pine nuts.
 If you don't care for garlic, leave it out.
 It's your kitchen—do as you please!
 Just remember to taste as you go!